-The site chosen was at 561 Broadway where Henry Wood’s Marble Hall Theatre stood – a 2000 seat theatre where popular minstrel shows were staged.
-A second plot at 88 Prince Street was acquired accommodating an L-shaped building with entrances on both streets and preserving the classic 1860 white marble Black and Ball Jewelers building on the corner.
+The site chosen was at 561 Broadway where Henry Wood’s Marble Hall Theatre stood–a 2000 seat theater where popular minstrel shows were staged.
+A second plot at 88 Prince Street was acquired to accommodate an L-shaped building with entrances on both streets while preserving the classic 1860 white marble Black and Ball Jewelers building on the corner.

 Trained in Paris, Flagg was known for his use of avant-garde materials, his interest in natural light and healthful ventilation and his unconventional treatment of the Beaux Arts style.
 This all came together in the Singer Sewing Machine Building when ground was broken in 1902.

 Surmounting the soaring recessed bay of windows is an elaborate wrought iron arch; a similar one appears on the second floor.
 The ornate cornice is supported by decorative, scrolled iron brackets, reminiscent of those found on Flagg’s earlier Mill’s House on Bleecker Street.
-On every floor the broad expanse of glass allowed bright light to pour into the factory space and offices.
+At every floor the broad expanses of glass allowed light to pour into the factory spaces and offices.

 By exposing structural steel and iron as part of the overall design, Flagg was pioneering architectural trends.
 While in Paris he embraced the forward-thinking ideas of Viollet-de-Duc, called the father of modern architecture.
 Viollet-de-Duc urged the use of fresh materials, such as cast iron and glass, and espoused exposing functional elements as design components.